 Chronic or frequent gagging in cats often indicates a chronic condition (one that is ongoing) as opposed to an acute condition (one-off conditions like a foreign body or toxin exposure).
 Chronic gagging might be caused by hairballs, a food problem (such as eating too fast), or an underlying disease.
 Diseases that can cause chronic gagging in cats include, but aren’t limited to:

 - Liver disease

 - Neoplasia (cancer)

-If your cat is gagging it can be quite worrying to witness.
-First, keep calm.
+Gagging can be quite worrying to witness.
+Remember to stay calm.
 If you become panicked, it might make your cat feel the same.

-If you can, try to have a look inside your cat’s mouth.
+If you can, try to look inside your cat’s mouth.
 Check for any material like plastic, string, or plant material.
 It might be useful to have someone else helping you and to use a flashlight.
-If you see an object, don’t try to pull it out; it might cause more damage.
+If you see an object, don’t try to pull it out—doing so might cause more damage.

 How To Help A Gagging Cat

 Gagging can be caused by lots of things.
 There are a few things that you can do to help.

 - Slow feeder bowls: If your cat eats very fast and you think this is why they are gagging, invest in a slow feeder bowl.
 It will make your cat slow down and take their time while eating.
 You could also look at using interactive feeders, which provide mental stimulation and mimic natural predatory hunting behavior for cats.